Update June 28, 2019: Added an update on the equity crowdfunding scene of 2019 below. Enjoy!

 - A Strong reach of Retail Investors – there are hundreds of investors on ECF platforms – all of which are a potential your investors!
 Be

 - ECF platforms act as your Investment Advisor – as there is someone to help you through the process.

 - Equity crowdfunding is not for every business – the benefits of crowdfunding may not apply to B2B businesses, for example.

 - Compliance requirements – be prepared to report to your investors, hold annual general meetings and administrative work along with that.

 - Startups have to be ready to open up their financial numbers to the public – although this is available to members only.

 - Startups need to be ready to have a larger than the usual number of investors or shareholders.
 Having additional partners in your business is something that all businesses should think about seriously.

 - There are costs to equity crowdfunding.
 Other than fees, it takes time and effort to build up a crowdfunding campaign.
 Angel investment, for example, is completely free for Startups.

 - There is a chance that the equity crowdfunding process may fail.
 This may not reflect well in the market.
 Your upfront fees may also no be refunded depending on the platform.

-Equity Crowdfunding scene in 2019
+Equity Crowdfunding in Malaysia now (2019)